Bob tells me 'his story' and asks: "Why does emotional abuse happen?"

 Why would anyone marry an abuser?

-The beginning of an abusive relationship starts like any other — flirting, sweet acts of kindness, physical passion, and fun.
-You’re falling in love with who this person presents themselves to be, only to be ambushed by the onset of subtle insults, neglect, and emotional pain.
+The beginning of an abusive relationship starts like any other — flirting, acts of kindness, physical passion, and fun.
+You’re falling in love with who this person presents themselves to be, not who they will be once you are living with him or her and committed to one another.

 Why does emotional abuse happen?

-Our personalities and characteristics are often shaped by the environments that we’re most exposed to.
-A loving environment where all members are treated with respect will most likely produce a kind, respectful, loving personality.
+A loving environment where all members of the family are treated with respect will most likely produce a kind, respectful, and loving adult.

-On the contrary, a harsh environment where the value of members is demeaned and disrespected will probably cause a person to be anxious, self-conscious, and fearful.
-Such a person may be on the road to becoming emotionally abusive, verbally abusive, and psychologically abusive (these three expressions of abuse depict the same type of bad behavior).
+On the contrary, a harsh environment where the value of family members is demeaned and disrespected will probably cause a person to have low self-esteem and poor self-worth.

 1. Emotional abuse may be rooted in childhood.

 Emotional abuse may be learned from one’s family of origin.